 Study Results: People in the ketogenic diet group lost significantly more weight and had lower blood pressure than patients in the low fat diet group.

-Discussion: These studies suggest that a keto diet seems to be beneficial for weight loss and potentially other cardiovascular risk factors, such as blood pressure.
+These studies suggest that a keto diet seems to be superior to a low fat diet for weight loss and potentially other cardiovascular risk factors such as blood pressure.
 While these studies provide additional support for a benefit of low carbohydrate diets over low fat diets, they do not evaluate if ketosis offers any unique benefit over other low carbohydrate diets.

 Ketogenic Diet vs. Low Calorie Diets